-Will submit a completed FHS enrollment form to the FHS office prior to orientation days (listed above).
+Prospective in-district students (grades 11 and 12) will submit a completed FHS enrollment form to the FHS office prior to orientation days.
 This orientation must be attended by parent/guardian and student with no exceptions.

-Students at Futurus can be self-directed in their learning using the online APEX learning system, as well as a blended instructional model, and/or direct instructional model for high school credit.
-Each student will complete a minimum of 1.5 high school credits, every 9 weeks, in subject matter based upon their graduation needs.
+Students at Futurus will be self-directed in their learning using the online APEX learning system, a blended instruction model, and/or direct instruction for high school credit.
+Each student will complete 1.5 high school credits, every nine weeks, in subject matter based upon their graduation needs.

-Futurus ALE All Day – APEX Learning System/Blended Classroom Model/Direct Instruction
+Futurus ALE All Day – APEX Learning System

-1.5 credits every 9 weeks; six credits per year;
+1.5 credits every nine weeks; six credits per year;

 New Market Skills Center/Futurus ALE